Hamikhosravi/Sabaidea/README.md

+# Summary

+Check the result of this project by clicking [Here](https://sabeidea.vercel.app/)

+The project is Dockerized.

+it's written by React and typeScript

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.